rundfunk47/stinsen/README.md

 # License 📃

 _Stinsen_ is released under an MIT license.
-See License.md for more information.
+See LICENCE for more information.